Streamlining Physician Credentialing with Messenger Model IPAs

 More information about Primoris Credentialing Network

-Primoris Credentialing Network is a messenger model IPA and is NCQA Credentialing Accredited, specializing in credentialing and provider enrollment with 54+ health plan and network provider enrollment options.
+Primoris Credentialing Network is a messenger model IPA and is NCQA Credentialing Accredited.
+It specializes in credentialing and provider enrollment and offers 54+ health plan and network provider enrollment options.
 Primoris is a family member of Fifth Avenue Healthcare Services.
 Sister companies include 5ACVO (credentialing and primary source verification specialists) and Fifth Avenue Agency (MPLI and medical malpractice specialists).

 Primoris Credentialing Network originally published this post here.
 For more information on Primoris Credentialing Network, please visit PrimorisCredentialingNetwork.com or Contact Us.